facebookresearch/LASER/README.md

 LASER is a library to calculate multilingual sentence embeddings.

+**we will update the code and provide a much more powerful model (all mayor languages) in a couple of days**

 Currently, we include an encoder which supports nine European languages:
 * Germanic languages: English, German, Dutch, Danish
 * Romanic languages: French, Spanish, Italian, Portuguese